 In addition, supermarkets rank at the bottom of the list of places consumers feel contamination is likely to occur.

-“That's one category where coming in last is actually best,” said Leslie G. Sarasin, president and chief executive officer, FMI, in a presentation at the conference.
+“That’s one list where it’s good to be last,” said Leslie G. Sarasin, president and chief executive officer, FMI, in a presentation at the conference.

 Consumers are also likely to take responsibility themselves for food safety, according to the survey, with 58% saying they believe shoppers themselves are responsible for food safety, up 7 points over the 2010 survey.